gradle/gradle/design-docs/tooling-api-improvements.md

 - Client receives decent feedback when
     - Requests a model from an unknown project.
     - Requests an unknown model.

+## Story: Tooling API client requests build model for old Gradle version

+This story adds support for the `GradleBuild` model for older target Gradle versions.

+### Implementation

+Change the implementations of `ConsumerConnection.run(type, parameters)` so that when asked for a `GradleBuild` model, they instead request the `GradleProject` model and then convert it to a `DefaultGradleBuild` instance.
+See `ConnectionVersion4BackedConsumerConnection.doGetModel()` for an example of this kind of thing.

+For the `ModelBuilderBackedConsumerConnection` implementation, if the provider Gradle version supports the `GradleBuild` model (is >= 1.8-rc-1) then forward to the provider, as it does now.

+To implement this cleanly, one option might be to introduce some chain of model producers into the `ConsumerConnection` subclasses, so that each producer is asked in turn whether it can produce the requested model.
+The last producer can delegate to the provider connection.
+Stop at the first producer that can produce the model.

+### Test cases

+- For all Gradle versions, can request the `GradleBuild` model via `ProjectConnection`.
+This basically means removing the `@TargetGradleVersion` from the test case in `GradleBuildModelCrossVersionSpec`.

 ## Story: Tooling API client determines whether model is available